ramsers/reforme/README.md

 - docker exec -it reforme_api.web /bin/bash
 - python manage.py migrate

-** You may have to trigger a small change in a project file such as a view to kickstart the server (Simply comment and uncomment a line of code)
+** You may have to trigger a small change in a project file such as a view to kickstart the local server (Simply comment and uncomment a line of code)

 💳 Stripe Setup (Local)